 Marine Drive Lookouts

 Trails near the edges of the park provide elevated coastal viewpoints toward the Pacific Ocean and Vancouver’s West Side beaches.
+These areas are perfect if you want a forest walk with a rewarding ocean view at the end.

 Off Leash Dog Areas

 Pacific Spirit is one of the best dog walking parks in Metro Vancouver, with large off leash sections and wide forest pathways.
+If you are visiting with a dog, this is one of the easiest parks in the city to enjoy responsibly, as long as you follow signage and stay aware of shared trail users.

 The park is designed for accessible outdoor recreation.
 Most trails range from easy to moderate and are suitable for all ages.
+If you want a casual experience, stick to flatter forest trails.
+If you want more variety, connect trails that lead closer to the coastal edges where the terrain can feel more dynamic.

 A variety of bird species live in the park, including owls, woodpeckers and small songbirds.
+Early mornings are usually best for bird activity, especially when the park is quieter.

 The soft forest floor and minimal elevation changes make the area popular with runners and fitness walkers.
+Many people prefer Pacific Spirit over pavement routes because it feels gentler on the joints and offers a more relaxing environment for exercise.

 Moss covered trees and the light filtering through the forest canopy offer excellent photo opportunities.
+The park is especially photogenic after rainfall when the greenery looks more vibrant and the forest feels extra fresh.

 Some trails permit cycling, although bikes are limited to designated multi-use paths to protect the natural environment.
+If you are cycling, staying on approved trails is important because many narrower paths are designed for walking only.

 Pacific Spirit Regional Park is home to several small wildlife species.
 Visitors may encounter: